-- The type of tissue and its RNA content - The volume of QIAzol Lysis Reagent required for efficient lysis - The RNA binding capacity of the RNeasy spin column
+- The type of tissue and its RNA content - The volume of QIAzol Lysis Reagent required for efficient lysis - The RNA binding capacity of the RNeasy Mini spin column

-When processing samples containing high amounts of RNA, less than the maximum amount of starting material shown in Table 1 should be used, so that the RNA binding capacity of the RNeasy spin column is not exceeded.
+When processing samples containing high amounts of RNA, less than the maximum amount of starting material shown in Table 1 (next page) should be used, so that the RNA binding capacity of the RNeasy Mini spin column is not exceeded.

 When processing samples containing low amounts of RNA, the maximum amount of starting material shown in Table 1 can be used.
-However, even though the RNA binding capacity of the RNeasy spin column is not reached, the maximum amount of starting material must not be exceeded.
-Otherwise, lysis will be incomplete and cellular debris may interfere with the binding of RNA to the RNeasy spin column membrane, resulting in lower RNA yield and purity.
+However, even though the RNA binding capacity of the RNeasy Mini spin column is not reached, the maximum amount of starting material must not be exceeded.
+Otherwise, lysis will be incomplete and cellular debris may interfere with the binding of RNA to the RNeasy Mini spin column membrane, resulting in lower RNA yield and purity.

-More information on using the correct amount of starting material is given in the protocol.
-Table 2 shows expected RNA yields from various sources.
+More information on using the correct amount of starting material is given in the protocols.
+Table 2 (next page) shows expected RNA yields from various sources.